Ironimus/Ironimus.github.io/README.md

 ### About me

-My name is Stas and I'm a front-end developer looking for a job.
-I live in Ivano-Frankivsk, Ukraine.
+My name is Stas and I'm a front-end developer living in Ivano-Frankivsk, Ukraine and looking for a job.
 I really like working with js and React specifically.

-Note: apart from a small refactoring this portfolio was written in Aug 2018 and doesn't necessarily represent my current approaches to writing code accurately.
+Note: apart from a small refactoring this portfolio was written in Aug 2018 and doesn't necessarily represent my current approaches to writing code.